ciao-group/coupled-sim-ciao/new_ReadMe.md

+## Usage

+(*Insert instructions or usage examples here*)

+---

+## Troubleshooting / Known Issues

+### Pedestrians Not Moving

+**Problem:** Pedestrians in the scene are not performing animations.

+**Possible Causes \& Fixes:**

+1. **Animation Controller Issue**

+ - Ensure animations are connected to the **"Entry" Node**.
+   - Delete and re-drag animations from the character folder into the Animation Controller.
+   - Check Rig settings:
+     - Select `.fbx` → Inspector → Rig tab
+     - Animation Type: Humanoid
+     - Avatar Definition: Create From This Model

+2. **Missing Script**
+   - Only affects characters prefixed with **"Pedestrian_"**.
+   - Idle_Characters use Animator only.
+   - Compare inspector to reference screenshot to confirm setup.

+**Tip:** Multiple pedestrian failures usually indicate a controller problem; single failures may be rig or missing script issues.

+---

+## Demo Video
+(*Insert link or embedded video here*)

+---

-\## Contributions
+## Contributions
 We welcome contributions!
 Please fork the repository, make changes, and submit a pull request.
 Ensure coding standards and documentation are maintained.

 ---

-\## Acknowledgments
+## Acknowledgments

-\- ScaDS.AI Dresden/Leipzig, supported under Germany’s AI strategy.
+- ScaDS.AI Dresden/Leipzig, supported under Germany’s AI strategy.

-\- Original simulator by Dr. Pavlo Bazilinskyy at TU Eindhoven.
+- Original simulator by Dr. Pavlo Bazilinskyy at TU Eindhoven.

 ---

-\## Citation
+## Citation
 If using this simulator for research, cite:

-Bazilinskyy, P., Kooijman, L., Dodou, D., \& De Winter, J. C. F. (2020).
+Bazilinskyy, P., Kooijman, L., Dodou, D., & De Winter, J. C. F. (2020).
 Coupled simulator for research on the interaction between pedestrians and (automated) vehicles.
 19th Driving Simulation Conference (DSC).
 Antibes, France.

 ---

-\## Contact
+## Contact

-(\*Insert contact info: email, GitHub, etc.\*)
+(*Insert contact info: email, GitHub, etc.*)